The Menu-Size Complexity of Revenue Approximation: A Small Menu for Item Pricing

-(Note that had each item from $H$ been sold separately, the revenue would have been $\sum_{i\in H}r_i$, and so the loss in revenue is at most a multiplicative $(1-\epst)$ factor.) \item We claim that the revenue from the auction held for a dense regular bucket $B_b$ is at least $(1-\epst)^3\cdot\sum_{i\in B_b}r_i$.
-As the price for which we offer the bundle of all of items in this bucket is ${(1-\epst)\cdot \mu_b\cdot(1+\epst)^b}$, it suffices to show that this bundle is sold with probability at least $(1-\epst)$, as this implies that the revenue from this auction is at least
+(Note that had each item from $H$ been sold separately, the revenue would have been $\sum_{i\in H}r_i$, and so the loss in revenue is at most a multiplicative $(1-\epst)$ factor.) \item We claim that the revenue from the mechanism used for a dense regular bucket $B_b$ is at least $(1-\epst)^3\cdot\sum_{i\in B_b}r_i$.
+As the price for which we offer the bundle of all of items in this bucket is ${(1-\epst)\cdot \mu_b\cdot(1+\epst)^b}$, it suffices to show that this bundle is sold with probability at least $(1-\epst)$, as this implies that the revenue from this mechanism is at least

 For every $i\in B_b$, let $X_i$ be an indicator random variable for the buyer valuing item $i$ by at least $c_i$, and so $X_i$ is a Bernoulli variable taking value 1 with probability $p_i$.
 Let $X\eqdef\sum_{i \in b} X_i$ and note that the expectation of $X$ is $\mu_b>\epst^{-3}$.
 Clearly, if $X \ge (1-\epst)\cdot \mu_b$, then the buyer values the bundle by at least $(1-\epst)\cdot \mu_b\cdot\min_{i\in B_b}c_i \ge (1-\epst)\cdot \mu_b\cdot (1+\epst)^b$, and the bundle is sold.
 To show that the bundle is sold with probability at least $(1-\epst)$, it therefore suffices to show that $\probl{v\sim F}{X}{(1-\epst)\cdot \mu_b} \le \epst$.
 Denoting the standard deviation of $X$ by $\sigma_b$, since $(X_i)_{i\in B_b}$ are independent we have that $\sigma_b = \sqrt{\sum_{i\in B_b}p_i\cdot(1-p_i)} \le \sqrt{\mu_b}$.
 By Chebyshev's inequality, we therefore have that